owncloud/ocis/services/ocm/README.md

 The list of trusted instances is managed by the `ocmproviderauthorizer` service.
 The only supported backend currently is `json` which stores the list in a json file on disk.
 Note that the `ocmproviders.json` file, which holds that configuration, is expected to be located in the root of the ocis config directory if not otherwise defined.
 See the `OCM_OCM_PROVIDER_AUTHORIZER_PROVIDERS_FILE` envvar for more details.

-When all instances of a fedaration should trust auch other, an `ocmproviders.json` file like this can be used for all instances:
+When all instances of a federation should trust each other, an `ocmproviders.json` file like this can be used for all instances:
 ```json
 [
     {